Skip To Main Content

 - Saint Madeleine Sophie Barat, Foundress

-Guided by the Goals and Criteria of Sacred Heart Schools and rooted in Catholic faith, Sacred Heart Academy Bryn Mawr (SHA) fosters a community that acts in the interests of equity* and justice, celebrates the experience of each student, and demonstrates compassion for all.
-We welcome students of all faiths and beliefs.
+Guided by the Goals and Criteria of Sacred Heart Schools and rooted in Catholic faith, Sacred Heart Academy Bryn Mawr (SHA) commits to fostering a community that acts in the interests of equity* and justice for each student.
+We strive to form a welcoming environment that recognizes and affirms the individual experience of each student.

-We aspire to nurture students who embrace their and others' inherent value as human beings created in the image and likeness of God.
+We aspire to nurture students to embrace their inherent value as a human being created in the image and likeness of God.

 Our commitment to Diversity, Equity, Inclusion, and Belonging is played out in curricular and extracurricular opportunities for students, in all divisions, and in the form of SHA Dialogue